 Camp PSOS is administered by Inside the Outdoors, an organization with nearly 40 years of experience empowering students, teachers and communities to connect with the nature.
-Through storytelling and live animal and science labs, they bring science concepts to life and serve over 125,000 California students each year.
+Through storytelling and live animal and science labs, they bring science concepts to life.
+Moreover, they serve over 125,000 California students each year.

 As the website explains, they also have a Consurfation Camp through Project Save Our Surf which takes environmental education on the road.

 Touring Southern California and Mexico to host events are aimed at educating communities.
-That’s why each stop of the tour features a surf clinic, art projects, a beach clean-up, a yoga session and a presentation on global citizenship.
-These exciting events bring together surfers, environmentalists, educators and families, combining fun outdoor activities with environmental lessons that are designed to empower and inspire.
+That’s why each stop of the tour features a surf clinic, art projects and beach clean-up.
+Not to mention a yoga session and a presentation on global citizenship.
+These exciting events bring together surfers, environmentalists, educators and families.
+They combine fun outdoor activities with environmental lessons to empower and inspire.